jasp402/js-packtools/README.md

 const jsPackTools = require("js-packtools")();
 //ready to be used... easy, right?
 ```
-you can use the `info()`. names function to display a list of available functions
+you can use the `info().names` function to display a list of available functions

 ```js
  jsPackTools.info().names;